-Do you anticipate using, or is your firm, a State Certified Minority Business?
-Y/N Do you anticipate using, or is your firm, a State Certified Women's Business?
-Y/N Do you anticipate using, or is your firm, a State Certified Veteran Business?
-Y/N Y/N Y/N
+Do you anticipate using, or is your organization, a State Certified Minority Business?
+Do you anticipate using, or is your organization, a State Certified Women's Business?
+Do you anticipate using, or is your organization, a State Certified Veteran Business?
+Do you anticipate using, or is your organization, a Washington State Small Business?

-If you answered N to all of the questions above ve, please explain:
+If you answered No to all of the questions above, please explain:

-Please list the app oximate percentage of work to be accomplished by each group:
+Please list the approximate percentage of work to be accomplished by each group:

-Minority %

-Women %

-Veteran %

-Small Business %
+Minority\%Women\%Veteran\%Small Business\%

-Please identify the responsibility: person in your organization on who will manage your Diverse I nclusion Plar
+Please identify the person in your organization who will manage your Diverse Inclusion Plan responsibility:

 Name:

 Phone:

 E-Mail: